samcottle/notes/commandline.md

 - `sed`: Search and replace text in a file.
 For example, to replace the word `set` with `configure` in the file called `settings.conf` you would use `sed s/set/configure settings.conf`.
 - `diff`: Compare differences between two files.
 To present the results in a more Git-like manner, use the `-u` flag.
 For example, to compare the differences between the files `Dogs.txt` and `MoreDogs.txt` you would use `diff -u Dogs.txt MoreDogs.txt`.

+## Downloading files

+### `curl`

+The `curl` command can be used to download files or data from a host, and POST data to a host:

+- `curl example.com/file.zip`: Downloads the file from the location `example.com/file.zip`.
+- `curl cheat.sh/curl`: Downloads information from `cheat.sh` on `curl`.
+- `curl wttr.in`: Downloads weather information for your location, and prints it in the terminal.
+- `curl wttr.in/auckland`: Downloads weather information for a specified location (in this case Auckland), and prints it in the terminal.
+- `curl -H "Content-Type: application/json" -X POST -d '{"user":"bob","pass":"123"}' http://example.com`: POST json data to `example.com`.

+### `wget`

+The `wget` command can be used to download a single or multiple files, or even entire websites.

+- `wget example.com/index.html`: Downloads the file from the location `example.com/index.html`.
+- `wget -r ftp:example.com/directory`: Downloads a folder from the location specified.
+- `wget -m -convert-links -page-requisites example.com`: Downloads the entire public-facing website for `example.com`.
+- `wget -c`: Resumes a previous download that didn't finish.

 ## Compressing or decompressing files

 ### `gzip`